aliyun/terraform-provider-alicloud/website/docs/r/ess_eci_scaling_configuration.html.markdown

   data in the volume.
 * `name` - (Optional) The name of the mounted volume.
 * `read_only` - (Optional) Default to `false`.
+* `sub_path` - (Optional, Available since v1.232.0) The subdirectory of volume N.
+* `mount_propagation` - (Optional, Available since v1.232.0) The mount propagation settings of volume N. Mount propagation enables volumes mounted on one container to be shared among other containers within the same pod or across distinct pods residing on the same node.
+Valid values: None, HostToCotainer, Bidirectional.

 ### `acr_registry_infos`